5 Do’s & Dont’s of starting a Business in Dubai, UAE?

 4. Set up a Professional Company in Free Zone

-When you form a professional firm in one of the Free Zones, you get three perks: a quick start, 100 percent ownership of your company, and a duty-free customs border, but no Mainland benefits.
+When you form a professional firm in one of the Free Zones, you get three perks: a quick start, 100% foreign ownership in UAE, and a duty-free customs border, but no Mainland benefits.
 As a result, depending on the nature of your business, you should think about forming a professional company in a Free Zone.